arangodb/arangodb/Documentation/Books/Manual/Deployment/StandaloneAgency/README.md

 Typically, one achieves fairly high fault-tolerance with low, odd number of agents while keeping the necessary network traffic at a minimum.
 It seems that the typical agency size will be 3, 5 or 7 agents.

 The below commands start up a 3-host agency on one physical/logical box with ports 8531, 8541 and 8551 for demonstration purposes.
 The address of the first instance, port 8531, is known to the other two.
-After at most 2 rounds of gossipping, the last 2 agents will have a complete picture of their surrounding and persist it for the next restart.
+After at most 2 rounds of gossipping, the last 2 agents will have a complete picture of their surroundings and persist it for the next restart.

 ```
 ./arangod --agency.activate true --agency.size 3 --agency.my-address tcp://localhost:8531 --server.authentication false --server.endpoint tcp://0.0.0.0:8531 agency-8531